cultureteamco/website/clients/blank-space.md

   - image: blank-space/teaser-image-3-720x480.jpg
     width: 720
     height: 480
+preview: The collective of freelancers at BlankSpace wanted an event to kick off their end of year Christmas party.
+A session with Culture Team would also be a great excuse to get to know each other better and encourage some friendly competition.
+quote: Kelly and Jeff made everything easy, delivering a workshop targeted to our office’s creative line of work.
+I was impressed with how their games and exercises tied into our ongoing projects.
 session:
   - title: Fake Nametags
     summary: It’s nice to get to know one another, but can be a little awkward when you feel like you should already know someone’s name.
 In this game, we give participants the opportunity to introduce themselves - or - the fictional character they’ve decided to be today.
 It’s a lighthearted way to give everyone in the room a name and a voice.